Melisepoon/deStigma/README.md

 Steps to run Application:
 1) Clone the GitHub repository with your local folder
-2) cd to the correcrt folder
+2) cd to the correct folder
 3)